TheBeachLab/selfhosted/README.md

 sudo update-rc.d ddclient enable
 ```

-> Is this necessary?
+> Is this true?
 >
-> Point your local IP address to your machine.
-Get your local machine name `cat /etc/hostname` which in my case returns `thebeachlab` and point it to the **local network** fixed ip address that you set at the beginning `sudo nano /etc/host`.
-I have `192.168.1.50 thebeachlab` in my case.
+> If the server is in your local network, and you want to reach it by it's hostname, you must point the server local IP address to the server hostname.
+Get your server machine name `cat /etc/hostname` which in my case returns `thebeachlab` and point it to the **local network** fixed ip address that you set at the beginning `sudo nano /etc/host`.
+>
+> `192.168.1.50 thebeachlab`
 >
 > Warning: Still not sure why but 127.0.0.1 will not work.
 You have to use the network ip.